dJPoida/ha-bom-weather-card/README.md

 ## Accessing the Local Dev Site

-Once the docker container is running and the rollup server has built and is serving the code, you can access the local Home Assistant server on [http://localhost:8123](http://localhost:8123) and test the bom-weather-card on the [Test Dashboard](http://localhost:8123/test-dashboard).

-The build `bom-weather-card.js` will be served by rollup on [http://localhost:4000] and loaded dynamically into Home Assistant.

-To preview your changes in realtime, change the code and refresh the browser.
+You can access the local Home Assistant server on [http://localhost:8123](http://localhost:8123).
+You will need to run through an initial setup in order to access the Home Assistant dashboard.

 ## Initial Setup of the Home Assistant Docker container